yujong-lee/wecount/CODE_OF_CONDUCT.md

 > Followed by `dooboolab.com`'s [code-of-conduct](https://github.com/dooboolab/dooboolab.com/edit/master/code-of-conduct.md)
 > @copyright by dooboolab

-We expect `dooboolab`'s contributors to act professionally and respectfully.
+We expect `wecount`'s contributors to act professionally and respectfully.
 All contributors should have their own `self-observation` ability so that our environment can go wisely.

 Since we are moving forward for an `ideal` society, we expect all contributors to avoid bad behaviors affected by (believed to be inherited/still existing) bad culture (examples below).